Employ a student or graduate

 Advertise your current employment opportunities to our students and recent graduates through the SwinEmploy online employment board.
 We accept advertisements for:

-- part-time positions
+- full-time, part-time or casual positions

-- graduate positions
+- entry level, apprentice, trainee or graduate positions

 - join industry panels or present in classes and workshops